XPhyro/scripts/README.md

 ## Notice
 - Some scripts assume that some of the other scripts are in your `$PATH`.
 - None of the scripts pre-check for the availability of their dependencies.
-- In some scripts, GNU extensions are used (for instance, `sed -i` or `strcasestr`).
+- In some scripts, GNU extensions like `sed -i` or `strcasestr` are used.
-- Some scripts were written with only Linux in mind, although they may be compatible with other Unixes and Unix-likes.
+- Some scripts were written with only Linux in mind, although they may be compatible with other Unixes and Unix-likes, or may be ported with minimal modification.
-- All scripts are only tested on Linux.
+- All scripts/programs are only tested on Linux.
-- C and C++ code are only tested with GCC, but should be compatible with any POSIX-complete compiler.
-Some scripts use widely implemented GNU/LLVM extensions.
+- C code are only tested with GCC & clang, and C++ code are only tested with GCC.
+  Most C/C++ programs should be compatible with any POSIX/ISO-conforming compilers.
+Some programs use non-standard GNU/LLVM extensions.

 ## Related
 - You can find my gpup management scripts